jalcine/website/src/_posts/2017-02-12-ive-failed.markdown

   something that comes with great difficulty for me.
 The end of the last relationship I was in allowed me to see how toxic of a person I really am and what I need to do in order to fix myself.
-This, however, came at a price; the harm of an amazing womyn.
+This, however, came at a price; the harm of an amazing womban.

 ---